-The five highest scoring training programs from the on‐line preliminary round will be invited to send teams of two trainees each to compete in the final round at the ACG 2019 Annual Meeting and Postgraduate Course in San Antonio, Texas on October 26, 2019.
+The five highest scoring training programs from the on‐line preliminary round will be invited to send teams of two trainees each to compete in the final round at the ACG 2021 Annual Meeting and Postgraduate Course in Las Vegas, Nevada on October 23, 2021.
 All participants will be invited to attend the entire ACG Postgraduate Course.
 The final competition will consist of two rounds of questions before a live audience.
 In the first round, all five teams will compete against one another.
 Round two will consist of the three top scoring teams of that round.
-Each member of the team that wins the competition will be awarded a $1,000 travel grant toward airfare, hotel and grand transportation for the 2020 ACG Annual Meeting and Postgraduate Course in Nashville, Tennessee plus a trophy for the program.
+Each member of the team that wins the competition will be awarded a $1,000 travel grant toward airfare, hotel and grand transportation for the 2022 ACG Annual Meeting and Postgraduate Course in Charlotte, North Carolina plus a trophy for the program.

 We encourage your program to participate in this fun and educational program.